fen9li/lambda/README.md

 Setup a linux host as management/dev host.
 The linux host can be an on-premise one or an aws ec2 instance; Can be a physical one or virtual.

 * Install / configure AWS cli
-* Install python 3.6, pip & boto
+* Install python 3.6, pip & boto3
 * Install git

 ### Set up